claw-project/claw-language-specification/README.md

 # CLAW language specification

+#### Reference compiler
+The CLAW FORTRAN Compiler is the reference compiler for the claw directive language.
+The project can be found here: [claw-compiler](https://github.com/C2SM-RCM/claw-compiler)

 #### Versions
-##### Stable
+##### Specification document
-The current stable version is the version 0.2 and can be find in the branch `v0.2` or as a packaged release in the releases tab.
+The current specification can be found here:

 ##### Generating the specification document
 The specification is written using LaTeX.
 To generate the PDF document, you